fabie37/cups-docker/README.md

 # Notes:
-This is a fork of anujdatars execellent CUPs image.
+This is a fork of anujdatars excellent CUPs image.
 I was unable to properly install drivers for the SAMSUNG M2026W so I decided to make a script to automatically pull them from HP's servers and use them locally.